akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 When setting up properties, you need to retrieve the ID for the specific Akamai product you are using.
 See the [Akamai Product ID](../guides/appendix#common-product-ids) section for a list of common IDs.

 -> **Note** If you're currently using prefixes with your IDs, you might have to remove the `prd_` prefix from your entry.
-For more information about prefixes, see the [ID prefixes](https://developer.akamai.com/api/core_features/property_manager/v1.html#prefixes) section of the PAPI documentation.
+For more information about prefixes, see the [ID prefixes](https://developer.akamai.com/api/core_features/property_manager/v1.html#prefixes) section of the Property Manager API (PAPI) documentation.

 ## Add an edge hostname